The Writing on the Wall of Adam Wade

 Patrick Wade was toured around the Brill Building by Coed to meet with publishers and songwriters, and it was founder Marvin Cane’s wife Georgia who suggested a name change.
 She leafed through a telephone book and suggested he change his name to Adam Wade, because it was earlier in the alphabet.

 Soon after signing with Coed, Adam Wade saw success on the music charts.
-His first Top 100 hit was 1960's Ruby, a cover of the theme song from the 1953 film Ruby Gentry.
-Some of his favorite early recordings are A Whisper Away From You (still his favourite today), Tell Her For Me, and Take Good Care of Her (1961), a #7 chart hit.
+His first Top 100 hit was 1960’s Ruby, a cover of the theme song from the 1953 film Ruby Gentry.
+Some of his favorite early recordings are A Whisper Away From You (his favourite), Tell Her For Me, and Take Good Care of Her (1961), a #7 chart hit.

 His chart success translated into other 1960s television singing appearances on talk shows and musical series:

 - The Dick Clark Show

 - The Sammy Davis, Jr. Show

 Breaking Into Acting